 Shepard says that in indigenous cultures, the sign of maturity is when the person is concerned with guiding the human community in harmonious relationship with nature and the spirit realm.
 In other words, the primary task of the mature human is to take care of nature and the spirit realm.
 Take a moment to imagine how peaceful and prosperous would be a world where the expectation was that adult humans would spend their time helping nature and the spirit realm.

 That is why the first two Skills, Streaming and Osmosis, are the Skills of Youth. is knowing what you think and feel, and Osmosis is standing up for what you think and feel.
 The third and fourth Skills, Dialogue and Crystallizing, are the Skills of Maturity.
 Dialogue is about creating together, and Crystallizing is about moving with a common form and energy.

-The Ten Archetypes of the Life Force Arts Wheel
+The Ten Archetypes of the Life Force Arts Method

-There are ten Archetypes on the Life Force Arts Wheel.
+There are ten Archetypes on the Life Force Arts Method.
 Eight of them are on the Outer Wheel; two of them are on the Inner Wheel.

 The Outer Wheel Archetypes are the Witness, Artist, Companion, Warrior, Phoenix, Healer, Tribe and Sovereign.